pagekit/docs/developer-basics/views-templating.md

 # Views &amp; Templating
 <p class="uk-article-lead">While the controller handles the incoming request, the view is responsible for rendering the response.
 To achieve this, it utilizes a templating engine.
-Currently, Pagekit only supports a PHP engine.</p>
+In Pagekit, you can use plain PHP templates or the Twig templating engine.</p>

 <ul class="uk-list">
     <li><a href="#rendered-view-response">Rendered view response</a></li>
     <li><a href="#render-a-view-manually">Render a view manually</a></li>
     <li><a href="#templating">Templating</a></li>
     <li><a href="#working-with-assets">Working with Assets</a></li>
+    <li><a href="#twig-templates">Twig templates</a></li>
 </ul>

 ## Rendered view response

 The most common way to render a view is to return an array from your controller action.
-Use the `'$view'` property to pass parameters to your view renderer.
+Use the `$view` property to pass parameters to your view renderer.

 ```php
 public function indexAction($name = '')